loggerhead-instruments/weft/TERMS.md

 - RESULTS OBTAINED FROM THE APPLICATION WILL BE ACCURATE OR RELIABLE
 - TRAINED MODELS WILL PERFORM TO ANY PARTICULAR STANDARD
 - DEFECTS WILL BE CORRECTED

+WEFT RELIES ON THIRD-PARTY OPEN-SOURCE LIBRARIES AND PACKAGES.
+WE ARE NOT LIABLE FOR ANY ERRORS, BUGS, INCOMPATIBILITIES, OR DAMAGES ARISING FROM THESE THIRD-PARTY DEPENDENCIES.
+YOU ACKNOWLEDGE THAT SOFTWARE MAY CONTAIN DEFECTS AND THAT USE OF THE APPLICATION FOR CRITICAL DECISION-MAKING IS AT YOUR OWN RISK.

 ## 9. Limitation of Liability